Necessity or Duress Defense in Florida

 The standard jury instructions for this affirmative defense are found in Instruction 3.6(k).

-Attorney for the Necessity or Durress Defense in Tampa, Florida
+Attorney for the Necessity or Duress Defense in Tampa, FL

 Public Policy Considerations Behind the Duress or Necessity Defense